ABBYY FineReader Engine 11 for Windows

 Key functionality for field-level or zonal recognition includes multilingual OCR and ICR, OMR, barcode recognition and a range of specific functions, such as:

 - Data extraction from fields with various borders and frames, including combo-box, underlined fields, boxes, and even fields where the data does not fit within the field border

 - Definition of field content by setting alphabets, dictionaries, regular expressions, types of segmentations, handwriting styles, etc.

-- Intelligent processing of blocks with intersecting parts and lines, provides recognition of text (words and symbols) located entirely within the block borders, saving time spent on non-relevant text block recognition
+- Intelligent processing of blocks with intersecting parts and lines, provides recognition of text (words and symbols) located entirely within block borders, saving time otherwise spent on non-relevant text block recognition

 - Text block despeckle, with the ability to specify the size of white or black "garbage"

 Field-level recognition is supported by the Engine’s special tools for developers such as Voting API and "On-the-Fly" Recognition Tuning.